pwinterscheidtTechtonic/BluetoothBlinkUp/README.md

 <p align="center"><img src="images/01.png" width="375" style="border: 1px solid #DDDDDD" >&nbsp;&nbsp;<img src="images/02.png" width="375" style="border: 1px solid #DDDDDD"></p>

 Finally, tap ‘Send BlinkUp’ to transmit the WiFi credentials to the device.
 It will then reconnect to the new network.
 The device logs details of the process, so you can observe it connect if you are viewing the log stream in impCentral™ or an impCentral API-based tool.
+After the device has been activated, the app will inform you.
+You can copy the device’s agent URL at this point, or open it in the phone’s default browser.

 Optionally, tap ‘Clear WiFi Settings’ to erase your device’s WiFi credentials.
 It is not necessary to clear WiFi settings before setting them, but this feature is included here to demonstrate the range of device configuration features you can implement using Bluetooth.